Adroiti/docs-for-code-review-tools/RuboCop/Lint-ShadowingOuterLocalVariable.md

-Pattern: Lint/ShadowingOuterLocalVariable
+Pattern: Shadowing outer local variable

 Issue: -

 ## Description

 This cop looks for use of the same name as outer local variables for block arguments or block local variables.
 This is a mimic of the warning
 "shadowing outer local variable - foo" from `ruby -cw`.

 ### Example